rizelbr/Baraag_DL/README.md

     - Fetch all posts by accounts you follow that contain attachments
     - Download each attachment sequentially for all followed accounts
     - Convert all MP4 files it comes across to GIF/APNG (if enabled by the user in the `config.ini` file generated)
+- A checkpoint file will be created as followed accounts are processed.
+This allows Baraag DL to resume processing from the point where it stopped in the previous execution.
+The file is deliberately plaintext, and will be automatically deleted after all followed accounts are succesfully processed.
 - This option is disabled for unregistered users.

 ### 2. Search for a specific user